nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 The consumer system:

-- SHALL have previously resolved the organisation's FHIR endpoint base URL through the [Spine Directory Service](https://nhsconnect.github.io/gpconnect/integration_spine_directory_service.html)
+- **SHALL** have previously resolved the organisation's FHIR endpoint base URL through the [Spine Directory Service](https://nhsconnect.github.io/gpconnect/integration_spine_directory_service.html)
-- SHALL request a maximum date range covering a two-week period
+- **SHALL** request a maximum date range covering a two-week period

 {% include tip.html content="Multiple separate API calls can be made if a larger date range is required.
-However, consideration should be given to the load this placed on the provider system." %}
+However, consideration **SHOULD** be given to the load this placed on the provider system." %}

 ## API usage ##